 Just over four years ago NZM embarked on an ambitious project to develop an estimated breeding value (EBV) for footrot.
-Click here for the latest update from Dr Mark Ferguson on the project's progress.
+Click here for an update from Dr. Mark Ferguson on the project's progress.

 What is the FeetFirst project?